Stocks. Compound interest. S&P 500 index fund.

 Eventually you can upgrade to an index fund like Vanguard’s VFIAX when you have the cash to do so.

-The Bottom Line About Multiplying Money
+Final Thoughts About Multiplying Money

 Despite what all those people with their sales pitches and fancy financial jargon say, this stuff isn’t complex.